Mortgage Contracts and Underwater Default: Introduction

 \subsection{Findings}

 In the above setting, our main findings are

 \begin{enumerate}[(1)] \item The APRM capital gain sharing feature is ineffective.
 Already at low percentages (e.g. $\alpha = 1\%-2\%$), virtually all prepayment when $H>1$ is eliminated, making the contract value insensitive to $\alpha$.
-As the borrower is essentially locked into her loan when house prices rise, the prepayment penalty will dominate the capital-loss protection, and we envision she will be frustrated with the contract.\footnote{This phenomena recently occurred in the metropolitan Boston area, where loans offering downside protection were issued to low income buyers, who were unaware of the capital-gain fees upon prepayment (see \cite{globe.20200216}).}
+As the borrower is essentially locked into her loan when house prices rise, the prepayment penalty will dominate the capital-loss protection, and we envision she will be frustrated with the contract.\footnote{This phenomena occurred in the metropolitan Boston area, where loans offering downside protection were issued to low income buyers, who were unaware of the capital-gain fees upon prepayment (see \cite{globe.20200216}).}

-\item The ABM is competitive with the FRM at relatively low mortgage rate spreads, while the APRM requires a larger spread.
-For example, at $35\%$ foreclosure costs (c.f. \cite{hatcher2006foreclosure, campbell2011forced, andersson2014loss}), the ABM requires a spread over the FRM of $10-105$ basis points (bp) to have the same contract value as the benefit rate $\delta$ ranges from $4.5\%-7.0\%$.
-The APRM requires corresponding spreads of $37-145$ bp.
-These spreads increase rapidly with the benefit rate $\delta$. \item Both the ABM and APRM may endogenously lead to prepayment in low house price states.
+\item The ABM is competitive with the FRM, while the APRM requires a larger spread.
+For example, at $35\%$ foreclosure costs (c.f. \cite{hatcher2006foreclosure, campbell2011forced, andersson2014loss}), and a home benefit rate of $7\%$ (c.f. \cite{mei2019improving}) the ABM can offer a lower mortgage rate than the FRM (by about $20$ basis points (bp)) and still yield the same contract value.
+By contrast, the APRM requires a spread of around $40$ bp (consistent across a range of sharing proportions $\alpha$). \item Both the ABM and APRM may endogenously lead to prepayment in low house price states.
 However, this phenomena does not occur in the presence of either low mortgage rates $m$ or high benefit rates $\delta$ (i.e. if the borrower is happy living in the house or if barriers to selective default such as rental and/or credit-related costs are high), and hence in practice one does not expect low-state prepayment. \end{enumerate}